xrrocha/dssg/README.md

 - Input files with an unregistered (or no) extension are copied verbatim to the output directory.
 This includes empty directories
 - Conversion commands are executed only when input files have changed more recently that any output file counterparts
-- Files and directories originally present in the output directory but not in the input directory are deleted!
+- Files and directories originally present in the output directory but not in the input directory _are deleted_

 Thus, if you have the following `input-directory` structure: